colabottles/toddl/posts/accessibe-is-not-your-friend.md

 For someone that preaches bridging the ever-growing digital divide, it strikes me as ironic that Sheldon would create a Twitter account, tweet a disparaging tweet, deactivate the account, and contribute to a company that is well-known for guerilla-style attacks on people with decades in the accessibility community.

-By the by, Sheldon is back and still peddaling the same farcical, muck.
+By the by, Sheldon is back and still pedaling the same farcical, muck.

 ![Guess who's back, back again.
 Sheldon's back, tell a friend.](https://res.cloudinary.com/colabottles/image/upload/v1627486307/images/sheldon3.png "Guess who's back, back again.
 Sheldon's back, tell a friend.")